raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 sudo apt update
 sudo apt full-upgrade
 ```
 * As root, edit `/etc/default/rpi-eeprom-update` and select `stable` releases.

-* Install the `stable` version of the bootloader and replace the current configuration settings to enable USB boot.
-See `BOOT_ORDER` property if you wish to migrate the configuration by hand.
+* Run `vcgencmd bootloader_config` to check your current configuration and decide whether to use the factory default config or migrate your existing boot settings.
+* Update the bootloader
 ```
+# Install the latest stable bootloader release and use the factory default configuration (-d) to enable USB MSD boot.
-sudo rpi-eeprom-update -d -f /lib/firmware/raspberrypi/bootloader/stable/pieeprom-2020-07-31.bin
+sudo rpi-eeprom-update -a -d
 ```